 Day One – All aboard!

 Explore Passau, the confluence of the rivers Danube, Inn and Ilz, arguably one of the most beautiful cities in Germany.
 Don’t miss the grand Baroque of St Stephen’s Cathedral with its massive pipe organ and the bishop’s former fortress, the Veste Oberhaus, sitting on the wooded crest between two rivers.
-Boarding time for your cruise and cycle adventure is 5pm with a welcome cocktail and dinner waiting for you in the early evening.
+Boarding time for your cruise and cycle adventure is 4-5pm.
+During the evening sailng to Engelhartszell which departs around 7pm, enjoy a welcome cocktail and your first dinner onboard .

 Day Two – Unwinding around the Schlögener Loop

 Discover charming villages nestled in the natural landscapes of the Danube river valley around Engelhartszell and may be take in a visit to Austria’s only Trappist monastery.
-Stop for a sip of the special liqueurs and cordials prepared by the monks and reputed to have ‘healing powers’, or pedal back to the boat and prepare to drink in the views as the amazing, romantic Schlögener loop unwinds in front of you.
+Stop for a sip of the special liqueurs and cordials prepared by the monks and reputed to have ‘healing powers’, and pedal on to take the little ferry boat (payable locally) to experience the amazing, romantic Schlögener loop.
+Meet up with your floating hotel at Untermühl for a cruise on to Linz.
 After dinner, you may choose to take the CityExpress into Linz ( optional and payable locally) for an evening of bright lights and architectural treats in the capital of Upper Austria before returning to the MS Normandie / MS Arlene II for your next overnight.

 Miles: 32 Kms: 52